 Financial losses can reveal information about your business’s liabilities.
 A large financial loss can result in a lot of debt.
 The amount of debt your business holds affects an investor or lender’s decisions.

 Need a simple way to record your business transactions?
-Patriot’s online accounting software is easy-to-use and made for the non-accountant.
-We offer free, U.S.-based support.
+Patriot’s online accounting software is easy-to-use and made for small business owners and their accountants.
+We offer free, USA-based support.
 Try it for free today.